brodriguez8774/DjangoExample/readme.md

 * Example App 5:
     * A variation on Example App 4.
 Uses a custom intermediary field for the Many-to-Many relation.
     * Otherwise identical to Example App 4.

+* Example App 6:
+    * An example of using an Ajax request.
+The Ajax itself generates and sends a random number.
+    * On load, the page immediately sends a single Ajax request.
+The user can also click the button to send more.
+    * Page updates dynamically (aka without reloading the entire page from scrach).